Mr. Segall is available to conduct virtual mediations, arbitrations and other ADR proceedings on Zoom and other online

 Senior Executive Employment Claims and Cases

 Mr. Segall is particularly adept at resolving employment disputes involving senior executives at domestic, foreign and multi-national organizations.
-Disputes involve claims of wrongful discharge, claims involving the issue of whether the employer had "cause" for termination, claims of discrimination based on race, sex and age, alleged violations of the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Sarbanes-Oxley Act, claims involving compensation in the form of incentive bonuses, deferred compensation, stock options and restricted stock, other forms of long-term incentive plans, claims involving company-sponsored private equity investments, claims involving the right to benefits and alleged violations of ERISA, and claims involving the enforcement of restrictive covenants in situations where senior officers of a company are hired by another company.
+Disputes involve claims of wrongful discharge, claims involving the issue of whether the employer had "cause" for termination, claims of discrimination based on race, sex and age, alleged violations of the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Sarbanes-Oxley Act, claims involving compensation in the form of incentive bonuses, deferred compensation, stock options and restricted stock, other forms of long-term incentive plans, claims involving company-sponsored private equity investments, claims involving the right to benefits and alleged violations of ERISA, and claims involving the enforcement of restrictive covenants and alleged misuse of confidential information.

-- Mr. Segall has mediated and arbitrated the following representative complex cases since joining JAMS:
+Mr. Segall has mediated and arbitrated numerous complex cases involving the following:

 - Securities cases involving a financial institution’s role as a clearing broker for an entity that engaged in a Ponzi scheme, swap transactions under the ISDA Master Agreement and the effect of bankruptcy proceedings on the monies owed under the swap agreements, and trading disputes between sophisticated parties on both sides involving distressed debt and other securities